peterrrock2/Jerry/README.md

 edge_list = list(graph.edges())

 # The randomized kruskal method takes in two parameters: the edge list and the total number
-# of nodes it will then return a list of pairs of pairs that represent an edge list.
+# of nodes.
+It will then return a list of pairs of pairs that represent an edge list.
 result = jerry.rand_kruskal(edge_list, len(node_list))

 G = nx.from_edgelist(result)
 ```
-And should you choose to visualize this, you will get something like
+And, should you choose to visualize this, you will get something like

 ![alt text](./docs/example_run.png "Example Run Randomized Kruskal")